 Warts: Immunotherapy with Gardasil

 Warts if you’ve ever had one, you know how annoying and often difficult they can be to treat.
-These small, often unsightly skin growths are caused by Human papillomavirus (HPV), which is present virtually everywhere in the human population.
+These small, often unsightly skin growths are caused by Human papillomavirus (HPV), which is present everywhere in the human population.

 The most common presentation of HPV is warts that grow on the skin, also known as cutaneous warts.
 They may appear on the hands, feet, or other parts of the body.
 They can be a source of discomfort, embarrassment, and frustration and can even cause cancer.

 Traditional treatments often involve physically removing the wart, using methods such as freezing (cryotherapy), lasers, or creams with salicylic acid.
-Unfortunately, these methods can be painful and are not always effective, especially in cases where warts are persistent or recur after removal.
+Unfortunately, these methods can be painful and are not always effective, especially where warts are persistent or recur after removal.

 Traditional Wart Removal Methods: